There are two types of Asbestos surveys.

 An asbestos management survey will be required during normal occupation and use of the building.

 This is to ensure that ACM’S are continually managed.

 An asbestos refurbishment or asbestos demolition survey will be necessary when the building, or any part of it, is due to be renovated in any way or demolished.

-It is very likely that larger properties will require a mixture of survey types, for example a boiler house that is to be demolished will require a refurbishment or demolition survey, while offices at the same location will require a management survey.
+It is very likely that larger properties will require a mixture of different types of asbestos surveys, for example a boiler house that is to be demolished will require a refurbishment or demolition survey, while offices at the same location will require a management survey.

-For more information about our Asbestos Surveys and the services we offer, speak to our team now on 0161 763 3727, or alternatively complete the form opposite and we’ll call you back.
+For more information about our Asbestos Surveys and the services we offer, speak to our team now on 0161 763 3727, or alternatively complete the contact form on this page and we’ll call you back.

-Did you know we also offer comprehensive Asbestos Awareness Training?
-We’ve provided training to thousands of companies through the UK both large and small enabling them to deal with certain aspects of Asbestos themselves.
+As well as asbestos surveys, we also offer comprehensive Asbestos Awareness Training.
+We’ve provided asbestos training to thousands of companies through the UK both large and small enabling them to deal with certain aspects of Asbestos themselves.
+We also provide an online asbestos awareness training course.
 See our dedicated training site for more information.